joaogonp/addon-marvel/README.md

 ## 📦 Installation

-Here you can configure and chosse the catalog you want and use your RPDB KEY: `https://addon-marvel.onrender.com` (**FOR CHOOCE CATALOGS AND RPDB NEEDS TO BE THIS LINK**)
+Here you can configure and chosse the catalog you want and use your RPDB KEY: `https://addon-marvel.onrender.com` (**TO CHOOSE CATALOGS AND USE YOUR RPDB KEY NEEDS TO BE THIS LINK**)

 In **Stremio**: